adrianhulparu/vending-machine/README.md

 What can be better than a vending machine serving delicious fresh fruits?
 Drop some squids into it and it will do magic! :)

-Project is deployed and live at: https://adrianhulparu.github.io/vending-machine
+Project will be live at: https://adrianhulparu.github.io/vending-machine

 ## Development